 The Dance Education Master of Arts program begins in the Fall of each academic year.
 A minimum of eight and a maximum of fifteen students will be admitted each year.
 Applicants must apply by April 1; selections will be made by the end of April.

-We also encourage you to visit the Graduate School Dance Education MA webpage for more information.
+We also encourage you to visit the Graduate School Dance Education MA webpage or the Performing and Visual Arts Dance Education webpage for more information.

 Contact the Academic Program Coordinator